 - DolbyVision and HDR10 are supported, but HDR10+ is missing

-- Support for 4K 120Hz (albeit only on one HDMI port)
+- Support for 4K 120Hz (albeit only on one HDMI port on QN90A)

-- Excellent brightness and low input lag in game mode
+- Extremely low input lag in game mode

 - Good motion handling with black frame insertion

 - Variable refresh rate support for Xbox and PCs

 - No risk of burn-in